undergroundwires/CEH-in-bullet-points/chapters/01-introduction/penetration-testing-phases.md

 ### Understanding the clients requirements

 - Pen-tester needs to understand the client's requirements.
-  - 💡 Also make sure client understand that them as well as they may not understand what they're asking you to do
+  - 💡 Also make sure client understands that themselves as well as they may not understand what they're asking you to do
 - Important for testers reputation and clients satisfaction.
 - 💡 Create checklists.
   - Make suggestions